-Season CP UT(20 AT(20) FF FR KSD WB DP BLK RK FFC FDF PTS 2012 - 1 0 (0 0 (0) 1
+Season CP UT(20) AT(20) FF FR KSD WB DP BLK RK FFC FDF PTS 2013 1 0 (0) 0 (0) 0 0 0 0 0 0 0 0 0 1

-KEY: CP-Caused Penalty; UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20: AT-Assisted Tackle.
-AT/20-Assisted Tackle Inside-the-20: FF-Forced Fumble; FR-Fumble Recovery; KSD-Knockdown or Springing Block on Kick Return; WB-Wedge Break; DP-Downed Punt (meaninglit): BLK-Blocked Kick; RK-Recovered Blocked Kick, Punt or On-side kick; FFC-Forced Fair Catch; FDF-First Downfield (on kickoff).
+KEY: CP-Caused Penalty; UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20; AT-Assisted Tackle AT/20-Assisted Tackle Inside-the-20: FF-Forced Fumble: FR-Fumble Recovery; KSD-Knockdown or Springing Block on Kick Return: WB-Wedge Break; DP-Downed Punt (meaningful); BLK-Blocked Kick; RK-Recovered Blocked Kick, Punt or On-side kick; FFC-Forced Fair Catch; FDF-First Downfield (on kickoff).

 - He scored his first touchdown of the season in the fourth quarter of the team's loss at UCLA when he took a handoff and scampered in from two yards out.
-He also had a 38-yard reception on a 3rd down and 11 play that setup CU's only other touchdown in the game. - He has become the team's top option out of the backfield on thirddown passing situations.
-He leads all running backs on the team in receptions and is considered the most reliable and sure-handed receiver at the running back position. - He was the team's leading rusher in the win over Central Arkansas. - Career: Jones is 54th all-time at CU in rushing yards (821) and is teid for 30th in receptions (64). - Had four rushes for 105 yards and a touchdown in week 4 at WSU last season; it was his first 100-yard rushing performance of his career.
+He also had a 38-yard reception on a 3rd down and 11 play that setup CU's only other touchdown in the game. - On a key third and 5 play at the Cal 10-yard line and with the game tied at 10, Tony turned a short screen pass into the go-ahead touchdown.
+CU did not look back from that point on, as they pulled away from Cal, eventually winning 41-24. - He has become the team's top option out of the backfield on thirddown passing situations.
+He leads all running backs on the team in receptions and is considered the most reliable and sure-handed receiver at the running back position. - · He was the team's leading rusher in the win over Central Arkansas. - Career: Jones is 55th all-time at CU in rushing yards (843) and is tied for 30th in receptions (65). - Had four rushes for 105 yards and a touchdown in week 4 at WSU last season; it was the first 100-yard rushing performance of his career.
 His touchdown run of 84 yards is tied for the eighth longest rush from scrimmage in school history.
 His TD run and total yards were both career highs. - He also used the second fewest carries to gain 100 yards.
 Only Cliff Branch did it in fewer at Kansas on Nov.
 6, 1971 (2 carries, 100 yards, 1 touchdown).
 The last to run for 100 in under 10 attempts was former TB Cortlen Johnson vs. Kansas in Boulder on Sept.
 22, 2001 (8 carries, 113 yards)-exactly 11 years prior. - His first multiple touchdown game came at Washington in 2011.
 He scored from two and one yards out.
-He finished the game with 49 rushing yards on 14 carries, in addition to 49 receiving yards on seven catches. - He scored his first collegiate touchdown at Stanford in week 6 of 2011, a 5-yard middle screen pass from former quarterback Tyler Hansen.
+He finished the game with 49 rushing yards on 14 carries, in addition to 49 receiving yards on seven - He scored his first collegiate touchdown at Stanford in week 6 of 2011, a 5-yard middle screen pass from former quarterback Tyler Hansen.
 In the game, he had six rushes for five yards and two catches for eight yards.